 When you take the ferry to the Dry Tortugas, you get there at about 10:30am.
 The boat leaves at 2:45pm so you only have about 4 hours to explore.
 It was enough time to walk around and explore the island.
 However, we were NOT ready to leave when it was time to go.

 But we had to get on the boat to head back.
 Luckily the ride back wasn’t as rocky and Craig and I actually both took a nap.
 Since we didn’t have the kids with us we figured we would take advantage of the fact that we could close our eyes and get some sleep!

 We will be back and when we do go back we will definitely plan on camping for 3 nights!
 Next time we go back we also want to check out Loggerhead Key.
 It is the largest island in the Dry Tortugas and is supposed to have a lot of loggerhead sea turtles and also a Lighthouse.

 There are a handful of maintenance workers and park rangers that actually live in the fort at the Dry Tortugas.
 They work 10 days on the island and then they are off for 6, so they can head into Key West to restock and catch a movie or something.

 WOW!
 Now that would be amazing.
 With 4 young kids maybe not, since we are sure it gets really quiet on the island after the ferry leaves.
 Guess what, we are NOT a quiet family.
-One of the workers there did have dogs (if you camp or visit for the day you can not bring dogs).
+One of the workers there did have dogs (if you camp or visit for the day, you cannot bring dogs).
 And I know our dogs would love to live there and swim in the ocean every night!

 Yes, it is expensive but in reality it only costs a little more than going to Disney for a day.
 Plus, if you go camping then it is totally worth the boat ride.
-You only pay $14 a night to camp.

 What was your favorite view from the pictures we shared?
 Are you ready to book your ticket to the Dry Tortugas?